GLACIS·EU AI Act series·General Counsel·Updated April 2026

 Most organizations suffer from a "proof gap"—the difference between controls that exist on paper and verifiable evidence that controls actually operate.
 Closing this gap is essential for regulatory defense.
 Policy documents prove intent; operational evidence proves execution.

-Working with Other Stakeholders
+Working with other stakeholders

 Chief Information Security Officer (CISO)